 Audubon Forester Training and Endorsement Program

-Habitat for birds and other wildlife remain one of the primary management objectives for New York and Vermont forest landowners.
+Habitat for birds and other wildlife remains one of the primary management objectives for New York and Connecticut forest landowners.

-Audubon is excited to offer foresters a new opportunity to assist you in meeting your land management objectives through our new Audubon Forester Training and Endorsement Program.
-We welcome consulting, agency, industry, and procurement foresters to participate in the program.
+Audubon is excited to assist foresters in meeting these land management objectives through our Audubon Forester Training and Endorsement Program.
+We welcome consulting, agency, industry, and procurement foresters in New York and Connecticut to participate in the program.
+(The program is also active in Vermont and Pennsylvania; click on your state for more information!)

-Information learned in our training can be applied to private and public land, and is compatible with many objectives, including timber production, water quality, recreation, and carbon sequestration.
+The content of this training can be applied to private and public land and is compatible with many objectives, including timber production, water quality, recreation, and carbon sequestration.

 The purpose of Audubon’s forester endorsement program is to create a national network of professional foresters working, in partnership with the National Audubon Society, to promote healthy forest ecosystems that provide high-quality habitat for priority bird species, at scale.